 October is Domestic Violence Awareness Month

-- 1 in 3 female murder victims and 1 in 20 male murder victims are killed by intimate partners.
+- 1 in 3 women and 1 in 4 men are physically abused by an intimate partner.

 - Intimate partner violence accounts for 15%of all violent crimes.

 - 19% of intimate partner violence involves a weapon.